aravpatel19/aravpatel19/README.md

 AI x Crypto builder.
 Interested in the agent economy — what happens when AI agents need to transact, build reputation, and operate autonomously onchain.

+Currently a Founding Engineer at [Item (YC F25)](https://www.item.app/), building the agentic-first CRM with deep context and autonomous execution.

 Previously FDE at [HappyRobot (YC W23)](https://happyrobot.ai), deploying AI agents for enterprise clients in production.
 Now building at the intersection of AI and blockchain.

 ---